-Obfuscated user identity reference
+Obfuscated Originating Entity identity reference

 It is recommended that an obfuscated identifier be used within the originatingId to provide confidentiality.
-The uRA is aware of the originating entity’s true identity, while NSA within the network have a reference to the entity that will allow them to contact the uRA for additional details, or to resolve a specific problem.
+The uRA is aware of the Originating Entity’s true identity, while NSAs within the network have a reference to the entity that will allow them to contact the uRA for additional details, or to resolve a specific problem.

 A uRA SHOULD populate the originatingId with an obfuscated reference to the requesting user’s identity.